-The following activities were conducted as part of the planning process for FY 2024.
+The following activities were conducted as part of the planning process for FY 2025.

-- A Needs Assessment Survey was created in February of 2023 to capture data on community knowledge of services; evaluation of importance of services; rating of experiences with services; and identification of current community needs.
-This assessment included detailed breakdowns on individual existing services and comments/input opportunities. - The newly developed Needs Assessment was provided to service communities as a Survey Monkey link through the AgeLinc Facebook Page, the new AgeLinc Webpage (www.agelinc.org), and e-mails to county seat officials, Board members, Advisory Council members, providers, and resource networks throughout the PSA07. - AgeLinc utilized the AgingIS data system to randomly select over 200 clients who had received a myriad of services throughout all 12 counties.
-A letter, Needs Assessment survey, and self-addressed, stamped envelope were mailed to this sample of individuals who had used current services.
-22% of those surveys were completed and returned, up from last year's 15% return rate. - E-mailed requests for the completion of the Needs Assessment survey were sent to Congressional and State representatives, as well as alder(wo)men and mayoral staff for multiple communities representing each of the 12 service counties. - Needs Assessment survey responses from community residents, politicians, service providers, board/advisory members, social service agencies, faith-based communities, and clients were tabulated and reviewed by county.
-The data for this this document was calculated using Survey Monkey. - Current PSA 07 Subgrantees' program and fiscal reports were considered in the development of programming and allocations of funding. - Provider (subgrantee) projections of expenditures and service provision per service will also be reviewed as part of the allocation process.
+- A Needs Assessment Survey was created and distributed in January 2024 to capture data on community knowledge of services; evaluation of importance of services; rating of experiences with services; and identification of current community needs.
+This assessment included detailed breakdowns on individual existing services and comments/input opportunities.
+For the first time, the survey was distributed in two versions, one for consumers and caregivers and one for service providers, government representatives, faith-based organizations, and other community professionals.
+The dual versions were developed to obtain more specific consumer information and to be able to compare consumer and professional opinions of needs and services. - The newly developed Needs Assessment was provided to area 07 communities as a Survey Monkey link through the AgeLinc Facebook Page, the new AgeLinc Webpage (www.agelinc.org), and e-mails to county officials, Board members, Advisory Council members, providers, and resource networks throughout the PSA07. - AgeLinc utilized the AgingIS data system to randomly select over 200 clients who had received a myriad of services throughout all 12 counties.
+A letter, Needs Assessment survey, and self-addressed, stamped envelope were mailed to this sample of individuals who had used current services. - E-mailed requests for the completion of the Needs Assessment survey were sent to Congressional and State representatives, as well as alder(wo)men and mayoral staff for multiple communities representing each of the 12 service counties. - Needs Assessment survey responses from community residents, politicians, service providers, board/advisory members, social service agencies, faith-based communities, and clients were tabulated and reviewed by county.
+The data for this this document was calculated using Survey Monkey though there were only 13 responses from these community representatives. - AgeLinc conducted Listening Sessions in the fall of 2023 in preparation for FY 2025 planning.
+In-person sessions were conducted in four locations across the service area.
+In both large and small group conversations, 76 participants were interviewed with: - An average age of 72, - Almost half (49%) lived alone, - With 27.6% reporting they are White, 65.8% Black, 2.6% Native American, 3.9% Asian, and 2.6% reporting they are Hispanic - These Listening Sessions were advertised in each community and open to the public but most respondents were consumers of services at the community organization where the session was conducted.
+Common responses at these Listening Sessions were: